Is it possible to leave everything behind for a whole year? Rent your house, quit the job, sort out the schooling, the bills. The dog.

 I suppose it will come down to what we want to do.

-If we plan on going diving with the reef sharks in Malaysia or experience fine Japanese dining, it’s going to cost us an arm and a leg.
-But, that’s not on our agenda, (sorry kids).
+If we plan on going diving with the reef sharks in Malaysia or experiencing fine Japanese dining, it’s going to cost us an arm and a leg.
+But that’s not on our agenda, (sorry kids).

 I’m thinking more along the lines of real travel staying in hostels and such so that we can afford to go and do a few unique things with the kids.

-There are so many ways that people pay for their world travels.
+There are so many ways that people pay for their world travels, including not paying for accommodation by couch-surfing or housesitting.
 Here is a post I wrote about how people on a normal wage afford to travel the world.

 We want to be able to order a bottle of wine, eat some delicious authentic street food, and get a taxi or a boat ride if we need to.